HastagKc/Object-Oriented-programming/README.md

 ### Advantage of inheritance

-Certainly!
 Here are the advantages of inheritance in object-oriented programming:

 1. **Code Reusability:**
    Inheritance allows subclasses to reuse attributes and methods from their superclass(es), reducing code duplication.
 Common functionality can be defined once in a superclass and inherited by multiple subclasses.